Benevolent Alien Invasion

 - In Babylon 5, an alliance of benevolent aliens and human rebels fought the Earth Alliance to break the control President Clark had over the government.
 To make it seem less like an alien invasion of Earth, the final assault on Earth was almost entirely done by all human rebel forces, with rebel outposts and colonies being guarded by their alien allies.

 - In Galactica 1980 this is the goal of Dr.Zee is to get Earth's technology to the point where they can fight off a Cylon invasion.

-- According to Word Of God, the final track of Rush's rock opera "2112" represents the return of the culturally enlightened Elder Race of Man, who overthrow the culturally repressive Solar Federation.
-Good news for humanity, but a bit too later for the protaganist.
+- According to Word of God, the final track of Rush's rock opera "2112" represents the return of the culturally enlightened Elder Race of Man, who overthrow the culturally repressive Solar Federation.
+Good news for humanity, but a bit too later for the protagonist.

-- The Tau of Warhammer 40,000 claim to be this, and initially were (though providing a nicer place to live than the Imperium of Man isn't all that hard) before the rumors of concentration camps and forced sterilization started circulating.
-Whether the rumors are true or if it's Imperium propaganda is in this case irrelevant, since they would still be the most benevolent race in the setting if it's true.
-Which says something about the setting...
+- The Tau Empire of Warhammer 40,000 claim to be this, and initially were (though providing a nicer place to live than the Imperium of Man isn't all that hard).
+This was before the idea that the Tau were just engaging in Realpolitik, and rumors of concentration camps and forced sterilization started circulating.note Whether the rumors are true or if it's all just Imperial propaganda is in this case irrelevant, since the Tau would still be the most benevolent alien race to invade in the setting if it's true.
+And that's saying something...

 - Traveller: The Third Imperium was this.
 Of course most of the invaders had ancestors that were from Earth anyway.